plotly/graphing-library-docs/_posts/plotly_js/guides/whats-new-in-v4/2026-07-20-whats-new-in-v4.md

 opt-out intent.

-Under the v4 default this means figures that supplied their own view attributes in v3 continue to render with those attributes — no code change needed.
+Under the v4 default this means figures that supplied their own view attributes in v3 continue to render with those attributes, with no code change needed.
 Auto-fit only kicks in when none of the relevant attributes are set.

 ```js
 Plotly.newPlot(gd, [/* ... */], {